lacanoid/datalink/README.md

 - Access to files on different servers

 It is implemented in three main components:
 - a PostgreSQL extension `datalink` to be used from SQL, providing DATALINK within SQL environment.
-The extension by itself does not perform any file system changes, but it can potentially create new files.
+The extension by itself does not perform any potentionally destructive file system changes, although it can create new files.
 - [datalink file manager](https://github.com/lacanoid/datalink/blob/master/docs/dlfm.md) (DLFM) deamon, [`pg_datalinker`](https://github.com/lacanoid/datalink/blob/master/docs/pg_datalinker.md), which handles all file manipulations.
 The extension can be used without a daemon, but this disables some of the functionality.
 - [datalink file filter](https://github.com/lacanoid/datalink/blob/master/docs/dlff.md) (DLFF), which applies READ ACCESS DB policy to file accesses.